 September is National Pet Insurance Month, which means you’ve probably been hearing a lot about pet insurance.
 But what is pet insurance?
+What is the best pet insurance?
 Do you really need it for your pet?
 Let’s take a closer look.

 What is Pet Insurance?

 Pet insurance, like human health insurance, is designed to protect your family members in the event of a health emergency–in this case, your furry family members.
 Pet insurance provides some coverage any time your pet needs to visit the vet for an emergency illness or injury.
 The terms of the policy, including how much it covers and what types of visits to the vet, will vary based on your coverage.
 But overall, pet insurance can help you save a fortune.

 If you’re on the fence about pet insurance, ask yourself these key questions.
 These questions are designed to make sure you’re making the right decision for your pet and your finances.

 1. Can You Pay a Large, Unexpected Vet Bill?

 In some cases, vet bills for emergencies–emergency surgery for an animal hit by a car, cancer treatments, treatments for broken limbs–can run thousands of dollars.
 If your pet is hit with a large, unexpected bill, can you afford to pay it?
 Do you have a savings account that will allow you to provide treatment for your furry family member in an emergency?

 Imagine being faced with a surprise emergency trip to the vet.
 Your vet is telling you that the best chance for your pet will be an expensive procedure, but you can’t afford it.
 Pet insurance can provide peace of mind.
 It can let you pay for the treatment your pet needs without draining your savings account or going into debt.